 - Please do not send any follow-up emails or requests to expedite your I-20 issuance -- we're working as fast as possible!

 Once Your I-20 Is Created

-You will recieve an automated email that includes your SEVIS ID number and SCU's school code.
+You will receive an automated email that includes your SEVIS ID number and SCU's school code.
 This will allow you to pay your SEVIS fee and schedule your visa appointment.

 If you requested that your I-20 be mailed to you, you will be prompted to visit scu.edu/issmailing to create your shipping label and initiate the shipping process.

-If your requested to pick-up your I-20 from our office, you will get a second email once the I-20 has been signed and put at our front desk for pick-up.
+If you requested to pick-up your I-20 from our office, you will get a second email once the I-20 has been signed and put at our front desk for pick-up.